 WT EPEC was grown overnight at 37°C in LB broth.
-The culture was diluted 1:50 into 1:1 (v/v) DMEM: plain LB medium supplemented with either DMSO, CAI-1 (50 μM), or indole (50 or 500 μM) and grown statically in a tissue culture incubator (with 5% CO2) for 2 h (early exponential growth phase).
-Bacteria (5 × 108 cells) were collected and subjected to RNA extraction with the NucleoSpin Bacterial RNA isolation kit according to the manufacturer's guidelines (Macherey-Nagel).
-RNA was examined for genomic DNA contaminations, subjected to additional DNase I treatment when needed, and extracted using TRIzol reagent.
-200 ng of RNA from each sample were taken for cDNA synthesis by ProtoScript II First Strand cDNA Synthesis Kit (NEB) using a random primer mix. cDNA was examined for genomic DNA contaminations.
-The sequences of the primers used for the qPCR experiments are presented in Table 2.
-Melting curve analysis was used to ensure the specificity of each primer pair.
-RT-qPCR fluorescence reactions with the cDNA of the examined samples and the primers were diluted into SYBR Green I mix (Roche) and analyzed in the LightCycler 480 instrument (Roche).
-The reaction conditions for amplification were: 1 cycle at 95°C for 10 min, 40 cycles of 95°C for 15 s, cooling to 60°C for 10 s, followed by 72°C for 10 s.
-The obtained data were analyzed by LightCycler 480 software to extract the critical threshold (CT) values.
-The transcription levels of the target genes following the different treatments were normalized to the rpoA housekeeping gene and compared using the relative quantification method.
+The culture was diluted 1:50 into 1:1 (v/v) DMEM: plain LB medium supplemented with either DMSO, CAI-1 (50 μM), or indole (50 or 500 μM) and grown statically in a tissue culture incubator (with 5% CO2) for 2 h to the early exponential phase of growth.
+Bacteria (5 × 108 cells) were collected and RNA was extracted using the NucleoSpin Bacterial RNA isolation kit according to provided directions (Macherey-Nagel).
+RNA was examined for genomic DNA contamination and subjected to additional DNase I treatment when needed, followed by extraction using the TRIzol reagent.
+A total of 200 ng of RNA from each sample was taken for cDNA synthesis performed using the ProtoScript II First Strand cDNA Synthesis Kit (NEB) using a random primer mix. cDNA was examined for genomic DNA contaminations.
+Primer sequences used for qPCR are presented in Table 2.
+Melting curve analyses were used to ensure the specificity of each primer pair.
+All qPCR analyses were performed using SYBR Green I mix (Roche), sample cDNA, and a LightCycler 480 instrument (Roche) with the following thermocycler settings: 1 cycle at 95°C for 10 min, 40 cycles of 95°C for 15 s, cooling to 60°C for 10 s, followed by 72°C for 10 s.
+The resultant data were analyzed using the LightCycler 480 software to extract the critical threshold (CT) values.
+The relative expression levels of these target genes following these different treatments were normalized to the rpoA housekeeping gene and compared using the relative quantification method.
 Real-time data are presented as the fold change in expression levels.

 Translocation assay

 Translocation assays were performed as previously described by Baruch et al. (38) with slight modifications.
-Briefly, EPEC WT and ΔescN strains had been pre-induced for 3 h in optimal T3SS-inducing conditions or 2 h in semi-optimal T3SS-inducing conditions, statically, in a CO2 tissue culture incubator in the presence or the absence of indole (50-1000 μM), CAI-1 (50 μM), or combination of both.
-HeLa cells (8 × 105 cells per well) were then infected with bacterial cultures at MOI of 1:300 for 3 h (when pre-induced in optimal T3SS-inducing conditions) or for 2 h (when pre-induced in semi-optimal T3SS-inducing conditions).
+Briefly, EPEC WT and ΔescN strains were pre-induced for 3 h under optimal T3SS-inducing conditions or 2 h under semi-optimal T3SS-inducing conditions, statically, in a CO2 tissue culture incubator in the presence or the absence of indole (50-1000 μM), CAI-1 (50 μM), or combination of both.
+HeLa cells (8 × 105 cells/well) were then infected with bacterial cultures at a multiplicity of infection (MOI) of 1:300 for 3 h (when pre-induced under optimal T3SS-inducing conditions) or for 2 h (when pre-induced under semi-optimal T3SS-inducing conditions).
 The cells were then washed with cold PBS and lysed with RIPA buffer.
-The lysed samples were collected, centrifuged at 18,000 × g for 5 min to remove unlysed cells, and subjected to western blot analysis with anti-JNK and anti-actin (loading control) antibodies.
+The lysed samples were collected, centrifuged at 18,000 × g for 5 min to remove unlysed cells, and subjected to western blotting analyses using anti-JNK and anti-actin (loading control) primary antibodies.
 Uninfected samples and samples from cells infected with the ΔescN mutant strain were used as negative controls.

 Results